jermnelson/intro2libsys/textbook/chapters/four/first-card-catalogs.rst

 dates from the late 1700 in France where the back of playing cards were used in the library card catalog [#]_.
-Prior to that date, most catalogs were bound books usually organized by either the author's name, chronologically by the date of the subject, by title, by donor, and by the size of book.[#]_
+Prior to that date, most catalogs were bound books usually organized by either the author's name, chronologically by the date of the subject, by title, by donor, and by the size of book. [#]_

-Havard University, starting in the early 1800s, created a "slip catalogue" where all of the Havard Library's titles were cut out from a printed book catalog and pasted onto library cards that were 6 1/2 by 1 1/2 inches wide all written by hand.
+Harvard University, starting in the early 1800s, created a "slip catalogue" where all of the Havard Library's titles were cut out from a printed book catalog and pasted onto library cards that were 6 1/2 by 1 1/2 inches wide all written by hand.
 Eventually Harvard standardized on the 2 by 3